2019 Takeaways: Suburb shift, high turnout and ‘Socialism!’

 He won Jefferson Parish, the most populous of the suburban New Orleans parishes, with nearly 60% of the vote.
 Still, it’s hard to measure Edwards’ crossover appeal.
 He got about 98% percent of Hillary Clinton’s Jefferson Parish vote total (73,670) against Trump.
 Republican Eddie Rispone managed just 54% of Trump’s 100,398.

-Likewise, Beshear posted stark shifts over Republican incumbent Matt Bevin in Kentucky’s Louisville suburbs and metro Lexington.
-The trend even showed up in Republicans’ unusually narrow win in the Mississippi governor’s race, with Democrats narrowing the usual GOP advantage outside Jackson and south of Memphis, Tennessee.
+Likewise, Andy Beshear posted stark shifts over Republican incumbent Matt Bevin in Louisville suburbs and metro Lexington in winning the Kentucky governor’s race.
+The trend even showed up in Republicans’ unusually slim victory in the Mississippi governor’s race, with Democrats narrowing the usual GOP advantage outside Jackson and south of Memphis, Tennessee.

 Republican states won’t flip because of the trend.
 But Virginia illustrates what happens when the suburbs move in a state that’s already a battleground: Democrats in January will control both the executive and legislative branches in Richmond for the first time in more than 20 years.

-Note: This story has been corrected to show that Andy Beshear is Kentucky’s governor-elect, correcting first name.